English

 Data format:

-Packet number The length (n) of current packet data The CRC16 value of current packet data The current packet data
+Packet ID The size of the current packet n The CRC16 checksum of the current packet The payload of the current packet

 0